vsteve96/SaveTheWorld/README.md

 ![Screenshot of the fixed navbar bug](assets/images/documentation/navbarbuttonbugfixed.png)

-- There were no submit confirmation page included on the website, so whenever the user submitted the form, they were directed to an error page.
+- There were no submit confirmation page included on the website, so I added a "Thank you" page for improved user experience.

 ## Acknowledgements

 - I'd like to express my gratitude to Graeme Taylor, my mentor, by helping me get through my first milestone project work, by his excellent guidance and support.